Collars

 4. No Positive Reward

-On their own, shock collars don’t reinforce good behavior with a positive reward such as affection, verbal approval (“Good boy!”), or a tasty treat.
-So while a shock collar may effectively deter negative behaviors like jumping on visitors or running after the mail carrier, it doesn’t reward positive behavior such as sitting patiently or obeying a command to “Stay!”.
-As with any training, you should always reinforce positive behavior with a reward of affection, playtime, or a small treat.
+Shock collars don’t reinforce good behavior with a positive reward such as affection, verbal approval (“good boy!”), or a tasty treat.
+So, while a shock collar may effectively deter negative behaviors like jumping on visitors or running after the mail carrier, it doesn’t reward positive behavior such as sitting patiently or obeying a command to “stay!”.
+As with any training, you should consistently reinforce positive behavior with a reward of affection, playtime, or a small treat.

 Can You Use A Shock Collar On A Puppy?

 If you’re against using static shock on your dog, you have several options that can be very effective.
-Of course, one alternative is to only use the tone or vibration setting available on many shock collars.
-Here are some other alternatives to consider.
+Of course, one alternative is only to use the tone or vibration setting available on many shock collars.
+Here are some other options to consider.

 A small study found that dogs respond better to positive reinforcement training rather than aversive training.
 Positive reinforcement training is reward-based and involves giving your dog praise, a toy, or a treat for exhibiting good behavior.
 Many professional dog trainers, including the best online dog training courses, use this training method.